 Cornell's wireless Internet service is available in all rooms and apartments with the exception of Ecology House student rooms.
-Check the IT@Cornell Wi-Fi webpage for assistance in connecting to Cornell's secure wireless (Wi-Fi) network.
+Please refer to the IT@Cornell Wi-Fi webpage for assistance in connecting to Cornell's secure wireless (Wi-Fi) network.

-Cornell's residence halls are Wi-Fi communities.
+All other residence halls will not have access to Cornell's wired network.
+Residence halls are Wi-Fi communities.
 Wi-Fi is available in most University residences.
 Students should connect to eduroam or RedRover network.

 Undergraduate communities: Because most students have cell phones*, landline phones are no longer provided in most undergraduate student rooms.
 However, common-area phones are available in all residential buildings for emergency, campus, local, and toll-free calls (long-distance calls may be made on common phones with the use of a phone card or Cornell PIN number.)
 You may also have a phone jack activated in your room for a fee if you want to bring a landline phone with you.
 To inquire about phone jack activation, fees, and billing, visit Cornell Information Technologies.